openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       -  This host list is only used if ``BB_NO_NETWORK`` is either not set or set to "0".

-      -  Limited support for wildcard matching against the beginning of host names exists.
+      -  There is limited support for wildcard matching against the beginning of host names.
 For example, the following setting matches ``git.gnu.org``, ``ftp.gnu.org``, and ``foo.git.gnu.org``.
          ::